jlfcapps/Truth-or-Dare-Lockdown-Style/README.md

 ## Examples
 ### Dialog model:
-    User: "Alexa, open truth or dare unrated"
+    User: "Alexa, open Truth or Dare, Lockdown Style"
-    Alexa: "Welcome to the Truth or Dare game.
+    Alexa: "Welcome to the Truth or Dare, Lockdown Style.
 If you want to hear the game rules, say: give me the rules.
 If you want me to list the different categories, say: give me the categories."
     User: "Give me the categories"
     Alexa: "The available categories are: category1. category2. category3.
 Please tell me the category you want to play by saying, play category category2, for example."
     User: "Play category category2"